-Tap pants, also known as French knickers, are a style of loosely-fitted underwear that was popular from the 1920s to the 1950s.
-They are so named because they were originally worn by tap dancers in the 1920s.
+Tap pants, also known as French knickers or step-ins, are a style of loosely-fitted underwear that was popular from the 1920s to the 1950s.
 They are characterized by a fitted waistband and flared leg.
 They were usually made of silk satin or silk charmeuse in soft, pale, feminine colors like pink, beige, and a range of pastels, and were frequently trimmed with lace or decorated with lace appliques.

 Here are some examples of tap pants/French knickers from the 20th century:

 |McCall's 6021, a pattern for tap pants and brassieres, via A Stitching Odyssey|

 |Silk tap pants with ecru lace trim, via Ebay|

 |Silk and cotton lace tap pants, c.
 1926, via The Metropolitan Museum of Art|

 |Tap pants & Brassiere by Boué Soeurs, French, 1920's via Vintage Textiles|

 Lingerie and Sleepwear page from 1934 Sears Catalog, via Lileks.com